-Although there are many different types within a bilingual educational model, a common bilingual classroom model (also called dual language immersion or two-way immersion) is lead by two teachers; one that speaks and instructs in English and another that interacts and instructs in a secondary language such as Chinese, Japanese or Spanish.
+Although there are many different types within a bilingual educational model, a common bilingual classroom model (also called dual language immersion or two-way immersion) is lead by two teachers; one that speaks and instructs in English and another that interacts and instructs in a secondary language such as Chinese or Spanish.

 Like the language immersion model, the goal of the bilingual classroom is complete fluency in both languages by learning a new language at the same time as developing their own.